Report tegu lizard sightings immediately:

 Call the Florida Fish and Wildlife Conservation Commission's invasive species hotline at 1-888-IveGot1 (1-888-483-4681) to report live tegus.

-Also visit the EDDMapS site to report positive or suspected tegu sightings: https://www.eddmaps.org/florida/index.cfm.
-You will need to create an account (which only takes a few minutes) to make a report, and ideally please upload a digital image of the lizard with your report.
+Also visit the EDDMapS site to report positive or suspected tegu sightings: https://www.eddmaps.org/report/.
+You will need to sign up and create an account (which only takes a few minutes) to make a report.
+Ideally, please upload a digital image of the lizard with your report.
 If you prefer to submit reports from your smartphone, simply download the free IveGot1 application to your iPhone from the App Store.
 For android phones, the IveGot1 application can be found at the Google Play store.

-The Argentine black-and-white or giant Argentine tegu (), native to South America, was brought to Florida for the pet trade and has become established in three areas of Florida: southern Miami-Dade County, southwest Charlotte County, and west-central Hillsborough County.
-Individual lizards belonging to this species and two other tegu species have also been captured across the Florida peninsula, with several credible records also from the Panhandle.
-These large lizards grow to 4–5 feet long.
-Argentine black-and-white tegus eat native reptiles and their eggs, and likely also consume the eggs and young of ground-nesting birds.
-Tegus could negatively impact threatened and endangered species, including gopher tortoises.
+The Argentine black-and-white or giant Argentine tegu (Salvator merianae), native to South America, was brought to Florida for the pet trade and has become established in four areas of the state: southern Miami-Dade County, southwest Charlotte County, west-central Hillsborough County, and eastern St. Lucie County.
+Tegus are now listed as a Prohibited Species in Florida and may not be possessed without a permit from the Florida Fish and Wildlife Conservation Commission.
+Individual lizards belonging to this species and two other tegu species have also been captured across the Florida peninsula, with numerous records from the Panhandle.
+These large lizards grow to 4–5 feet long and may weigh as much as 10 lbs.
+Argentine black-and-white tegus eat fruits and invertebrates as well as small mammals, amphibians, and reptiles.
+They also consume reptile and bird eggs.
+Tegus could negatively impact threatened and endangered species, including gopher tortoises—they are known to eat small tortoises.
 Tegus have been observed eating alligator eggs and could be a problem for threatened American crocodiles in southern Florida.
-They are opportunistic predators and consume a variety of small prey as well as plant matter and carrion (dead animals).
-In west-central Florida, black-and-white tegus inhabit dry, upland areas with sandy soils, including natural, urbanized, and agricultural areas.
+Tegus are opportunistic predators and will also eat carrion (dead animals).
+They are active during the day and in west-central Florida they inhabit dry uplands with sandy soils, including natural, urbanized, and agricultural areas.
 In southern Florida, they occur in densely vegetated areas along canals and roadsides.
 Tegus could potentially become an agricultural pest or a source of bacterial contamination of food crops.
 These lizards may dig their own burrows but also invade the burrows of native species, such as gopher tortoises.
-Tegus remain underground during late fall and winter months, even in southern Florida.
-Female Argentine black-and-white tegus in south Florida lay approximately 30 eggs per clutch in the spring and summer.
-They may live 15–20 years
+Argentine black-and-white tegus remain underground during late fall and winter months, which allows them to avoid freezing temperatures.
+As a result, they have the potential to expand their range across much of the Southeast.
+An established population already exists in southeast Georgia.
+Female Argentine black-and-white tegus in south Florida mature in 2-3 years and lay approximately 30 eggs per clutch in the spring and summer.
+They may live 15–20 years.

 Learn more about Argentine black and white tegus, including what to do with a pet tegu you are no longer able to care for, at this site: https://myfwc.com/wildlifehabitats/profiles/reptiles/argentine-black-and-white-tegu/